 - 3.1 Updating Tenants and Members: Following on from previous briefings, further All Member Briefings will be arranged to ensure Members are fully informed on progress and continued challenges. - 3.2 A full tenant consultation exercise was undertaken - "The Big Listen" - in 2022.
-This involved several questions on both the current experience of tenants in terms of the services the Council offers as a landlord, and what they would like to see prioritised in the Housing Revenue Account Business Plan, which will require a complete review in 2022/23.
-The questions were based on the Regulator of Social Housing's proposed Tenant Satisfaction Measures and the initial report was provided to Rural Overview and Scrutiny Committee in the meeting on 23 June 2022. - 3.3 We commit to an ongoing programme of stock condition surveys to inform a proactive, planned maintenance programme and reduce the need for more expensive reactive repairs. - 3.4 A key activity to support the HRA Business Plan review is up-to-date information on the Council's housing stock.
-The last full Stock Condition Survey was completed in 2009; good practice suggests comprehensive Stock Condition surveys should be completed every 5 years, usually by undertaking a survey of 20% of the stock each year. - 3.5 The Council continues to utilise its Rant and Rave feedback, seeking real time feedback from tenants following responsive repairs.
-We continue to see overall satisfaction of 4.5 out of 5 following completion of more than 1,200 responses, demonstrating sustained high satisfaction at the point where repairs are undertaken. - 3.6 SKyline continues to provide key information to all tenants and ensure positive engagement for what is happening in the housing service.
-The next edition is for Summer 2023 and can be seen in appendix 3. - 3.7 Regular Meetings with the Regulator: Monthly meetings between the Chief Executive, Acting Director of Housing and the Regulator's Officers take place as scheduled; the next meeting at time of writing is due on the 14th of July 2023.
+This involved several questions on both the current experience of tenants in terms of the services the Council offers as a landlord, and what they would like to see prioritised in the Housing Revenue Account Business Plan.
+The questions were based on the Regulator of Social Housing's proposed Tenant Satisfaction Measures and the initial report was provided to Rural Overview and Scrutiny Committee in the meeting on 23 June 2022. - 3.3 In July 2023 we have completed the second annual Tenant Satisfaction Measures survey with the results due shortly.
+It is proposed the results from this survey are shared at the next Housing Overview and Scrutiny Committee. - 3.4 We commit to an ongoing programme of stock condition surveys to inform a proactive, planned maintenance programme and reduce the need for more expensive reactive repairs. - 3.5 A key activity to support the HRA Business Plan review is up-to-date information on the Council's housing stock.
+The last full Stock Condition Survey was completed in 2009; good practice suggests comprehensive Stock Condition surveys should be completed every 5 years, usually by undertaking a survey of 20% of the stock each year. - 3.6 The Council continues to utilise its Rant and Rave feedback, seeking real time feedback from tenants following responsive repairs.
+We continue to see overall satisfaction of 4.5 out of 5 following completion of more than 1,400 responses, demonstrating sustained high satisfaction at the point where repairs are undertaken. - 3.7 SKyline continues to provide key information to all tenants and ensure positive engagement for what is happening in the housing service.
+The next edition is for Winter 2023 and is currently in the content planning stage.

+3.8 Regular Meetings with the Regulator: Monthly meetings between the Chief Executive, Acting Director of Housing and the Regulator's Officers take place as scheduled; the next meeting at time of writing is due on the 29th of September 2023.
 Progress has been significant right across the landlord health and safety compliance function (latest monthly figures attached as Appendix One to this report) and the relationship with the Regulator is positive, with the Regulator acknowledging that the Council is moving to a position to seek removal of the Notice that was formally served in February 2021.

-3.8 That removal is contingent on three issues:
+3.9 That removal is contingent on three issues:

 - (a) Sustained maintenance of performance in relation to the key landlord health and safety areas (i.e. those shown on Appendix One) - (b) Clear programmes of work related to the actions that arise from those areas (these are provided to the Regulator on a monthly basis) - (c) A satisfactory external audit of the above, providing external assurance.
-Scoping work in relation to this external audit is underway, with actions to address potential gaps identified and clear responsibilities and timescales for those actions delegated.
+This external audit is complete, with actions to address potential gaps identified and clear responsibilities and timescales for those actions delegated.